MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/uapmanifestschema/element-desktop4-itemtype.md

 ---

 title: desktop4:ItemType
-description: Contains the type of command to be registered in the context menu.
+description: Contains the type of command to be registered in the context menu (desktop4:ItemType).

 ms.date: 04/10/2018
 ms.topic: reference